-Port Deposit is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Port Deposit is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Port Deposit who work in office and administrative support (14.56%), management occupations (14.56%), and sales jobs (12.26%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Port Deposit is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Port Deposit is a town of managers, service providers, and professionals.
+There are especially a lot of people living in Port Deposit who work in management occupations (24.24%), office and administrative support (9.09%), and food service (8.42%).

 Also of interest is that Port Deposit has more people living here who work in computers and math than 95% of the places in the US.

-Port Deposit is a somewhat ethnically-diverse town.
+Port Deposit is a very ethnically-diverse town.
 The people who call Port Deposit home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Deposit residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Port Deposit include German, English, Italian, and Scottish.
+Important ancestries of people in Port Deposit include Irish, German, English, Italian, and Polish.

 The most common language spoken in Port Deposit is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Italian and Polish.